KarinOldbring/bloomroom/README.md

 ## **Introduction**

 BloomRoom is a website where you can buy plants and have them delivered to your home!
 BloomRoom offers high quality plants and ship all over Europe.
 Users can create their own profiles so that their shipping and billing information is saved.
 As a customer you can also see your previous orders and update or delete your profile.
-Orders over 40$ are free and users can easily see when shopping when they have reached the free shipping limit.
+Orders over 40$ have free delivery and users can easily see when they have reached the free shipping limit.
 Products can be added to the cart and can be purchased using card payment.
-Order confirmation is sent to the email address provided.
-Users can also stay updated with all the latest and exclusive offers by following on Facebook page and by subscribing to the monthly newsletter.
+Order confirmation is sent to the email address provided by the customer.
+Users can also stay updated with all the latest and exclusive offers by following BloomRooms Facebook page and by subscribing to the monthly newsletter.

 ### **Business Plan**